hsavarese/GroupProject/README.md

 ![2024-11-18](https://github.com/user-attachments/assets/e148495e-2169-4a8e-a5c0-12439ae7e427)

+**December 06  **(denis)

+To **finish the frontend code**, you'll now have a fully interactive menu system that connects to your database and backend logic.
+The menu allows you to add new newspapers, view all newspapers, and calculate similar documents.
+Additionally, remember to **update your file paths**:
+1. **Update the path to your `listofwords.txt` file** in the `Menu` and the similarity calculator code.
+2. **Update the database connection details** in `Database.java` to match your setup.

 ### December 2nd

 Added Similarity Calculator class to the NLP package.
 It follows the similar methods from the in class example's with focus on TFIDF score's